A: Yes. Classes run from morning to evening, and we will work with you to place your child in a class that works for your schedule.

 A: Generally, we recommend you wait until your child is at least 4 or 5 to enroll, in large part to ensure an adequate ability to focus and engage with a cohort of similarly aged children.

 A: Yes.
-Our Kindergarten level covers all of the basics.
+Our Pre-K/Kindergarten levels cover all of the basics.

 A: This could be a perfect fit for kindergarten level.
 With young children, you will need to gauge whether this online format with other children (possibly a year or two older than them) will be a good fit.